 What is Synthetic Fibre?

-Synthetic fibres are man-made fibres, most of them are prepared from raw material (petroleum) called petrochemicals.
+Synthetic fibres are man-made fibres, most of them are prepared from raw material petroleum called petrochemicals.
 All fabrics are obtained from fibres, while fibres are obtained from artificial or man-made sources.
 They consist of a small unit or a polymer which is made from many repeating units known as monomers.
+They include nylon, acrylics, polyurethane, and polypropylene.
+Millions of tons of these fibres are produced all over the world each year.

 - This is a type of synthetic fibre obtained from wood pulp.